Paul Vaughan (rugby league): 2021

-On 4 July, Vaughan was placed under investigation by the NRL after it was alleged he hosted a house party along with eleven of his teammates which went against the league's biosecurity protocols, as well as a breach of the NSW stay-at-home orders.
+On 4 July, Vaughan was placed under investigation by the NRL after it was alleged he hosted a house party along with eleven of his teammates which went against the league's COVID-19 biosecurity protocols, as well as a breach of the NSW stay-at-home orders.
 The following day, Vaughan was suspended for eight matches and fined $50,000 over the incident.
 It was also alleged that Vaughan withheld information from the NRL and NSW Police.
 On 6 July, the St. George Illawarra board approved the termination of Vaughan's contract effective immediately.
 The illegal house party was one of three behavioural strikes against Vaughan.

 On 28 July, Vaughan signed a contract with the Canterbury-Bankstown Bulldogs for the 2022 season.

 2022

-In round 1 of the 2022 NRL season, Vaughan made his club debut for Canterbury in their 6-4 victory against the North Queensland Toyota Cowboys at the Queensland Country Bank Stadium.
+In round 1 of the 2022 NRL season, Vaughan made his club debut for Canterbury in their 6–4 victory against the North Queensland Cowboys at Queensland Country Bank Stadium.
 Following the resignation of coach Trent Barrett, Vaughan was criticised by journalists for attacking the media despite explicit instructions from general manager Phil Gould not to speak to the media.

 On 22 June, Vaughan signed a two-year deal to join English side Warrington starting in 2023.
 In round 20, Vaughan played his 200th first grade game in Canterbury's victory over Newcastle.

+2023

+Vaughan made his club debut for Warrington in round 1 of the 2023 Super League season as the side defeated Leeds 42–10.

+In round 24, Vaughan scored two tries for Warrington in their 66–12 victory over Castleford.

+During Warrington's loss to St Helens in round 26, Vaughan was placed on report for trying to move an injured Sione Mata'utia during the clubs 18–6 defeat.
+Vaughan was later suspended for four matches over the incident which ended his season.
+Vaughan was also fined £500.

+2024

+On 8 June 2024, Vaughan played in Warrington's 2024 Challenge Cup final loss against Wigan.

+Vaughan played 24 games for Warrington in the 2024 Super League season as the club reached the semi-final before losing to Hull Kingston Rovers.

+2025

+On 7 June, Vaughan played in Warrington's 8-6 Challenge Cup final loss against Hull Kingston Rovers.

+Vaughan played 24 games for Warrington in the 2025 Super League season as they missed the playoffs finishing 8th on the table.